Home Maps Resources Calendar About

 On December 11, 1911, fire damaged the rear range lighthouse at Owen Sound and destroyed the two Canadian Pacific Railroad elevators between which the tower stood.
 The tower was rebuilt and placed in operation for the following navigation season.
 The Canadian Pacific Railroad decided to not rebuild its grain elevator at Owen Sound but rather moved is steamship headquarters to Port McNicoll.

 On June 14, 1915, fired destroyed the wooden, enclosed upper portion of the rear range tower.
-Two galvanized iron lanterns containing a group of two 100-watt tungsten electric lamps placed in parabolic reflectors, were placed stop a steel, skeletal tower to display the new rear light.
+Two galvanized iron lanterns containing a group of two 100-watt tungsten electric lamps placed in parabolic reflectors, were placed atop a steel, skeletal tower to display the new rear light.
 This new light had a focal plan of ninety-two feet above the water.
 In May 26, 1919, the octagonal, iron lantern room that housed an oil light was removed from the front tower, and two galvanized iron lanterns were installed to display the light from two 100-watt tungsten electric lamps placed in parabolic reflectors.

 In 1941, the color of Owen Sound Range Lights was changed from white to green, and in 1944, an electrically operated foghorn replaced the fog bell that had formerly operated from the front range tower.
 In 2021, skeletal towers were being used to display the fixed green lights of Owen Sound Range.